 What are Kirsten’s areas of expertise?

 I am a state and nationally licensed Marriage and Family Therapist.
-I received my Master’s Degree in Psychology in 1993, and became licensed in 1996, after many years of intensive training and supervision in Washington state.
-I am a general practice psychotherapist with expertise in adolescence, family of origin work, grief and loss, and relationships with aging and/or mentally ill parents.
-I also particularly enjoy helping couples develop intimate relationship skills and healthy sexuality, as well as using the Enneagram, mindfulness practices, and compassionate communication for enhancing insight and changing patterns of behavior.
+I received my Master’s Degree in Psychology in 1993, and became licensed in 1996, after years of intensive training and supervision in Washington state.
+I am a general practice psychotherapist with expertise in adolescence, young adulthood, family of origin work, grief and loss, and relationships with aging and/or mentally ill parents.
+My main focus at present is utilizing mindfulness, Internal Family Systems and somatic inquiry for cultivating change.
+I also particularly enjoy helping couples develop intimate relationship skills and healthy sexuality, through Deep Listening and attunement practices.

 How do I become a client?